Let’s talk about greenwashing

 Because we use quality components, our products are made to last – our wooden frames come with a lifetime guarantee and we also provide a Re-dazzling service for previous customers!
 Re-Dazzle does just that, it re-dazzles!
 If at some point you fancy a different fabric, then we’ll collect, re-upholster and return, all for a serious discount.
 We are excessively proud of our beautiful furniture and we think you should have it forever!

-If you have any ideas or suggestions about how we can be more considerate to the environment then please get in touch: email@example.com
+If you have any ideas or suggestions about how we can be more considerate of the environment then please get in touch: email@example.com